 Some managers may have more experience with allergic employees than others.
 If this area is new to them, be clear in explaining your food allergies and needs.
 You may even be able to help shape new policies that will assist future employees with allergies.

 As a general rule, the sooner management knows about an employee’s food allergy, the better.
 So parents shouldn’t be hesitant to check in with their teen to ensure all supervisors have been informed.

 Allergic reactions can happen in the workplace, and like home or school, those closest to you should know about your allergies and how they can help.
 Tell fellow employees in an informal way; possibly bring it up over lunch or casually in conversations during your first week on the job.

 Have your auto-injector with you at all times, and let fellow staff members know where it’s located.
-Using a training device, you may want to teach those who work closely with you when and how to use it, so they can be prepared to help in a reaction.
+Using a training device, you may want to teach those who work closely with you when and how to use it.
+That way, they can be prepared to help in a reaction.

-Also, use caution with shared microwaves, which may not be cleaned regularly, leaving residual food on surfaces.
-If you still feel the space isn’t trustworthy; talk to management about other options, such as a separate room designated as “allergy-safe”.
+Use caution with shared microwaves, which may not be cleaned regularly, leaving residual food on surfaces.
+If you still feel the space isn’t trustworthy, talk to management about other options.
+For instance, perhaps they can designate a specific room as “allergy-safe”.

 Although we all have the right to a safe workplace, accidents can happen in any environment.
-It’s important to reduce the risk as much as possible by taking the steps Kyle’s group raises at the beginning of your employment.
+It’s important to reduce the risk as much as possible by taking the steps Kyle’s group raises at the start of your job.
 Then a student can focus on having a great summer experience while earning some hard-earned cash.